unit-linked pension insurance tax before 2005

 Katrin Straub

 Do you have a unit-linked pension insurance policy taken out before 2005?
-The tax treatment of such old contracts offers opportunities but also pitfalls.
-Understand the rules now to make the most of your earnings.
+The tax treatment of such older contracts offers opportunities, but also pitfalls.
+Understand the rules now so you can make the most of your returns.

 The topic in brief and concise terms

-Capital payouts from unit-linked pension insurance policies (concluded before 2005) can be completely tax-free under certain conditions (e.g., a twelve-year term, five years of contribution payments).
+Capital payouts from unit-linked pension insurance policies (taken out before 2005) can be completely tax-free under certain conditions (e.g. a twelve-year term, five years of premium payments).

-If the criteria for tax exemption are not met, or for contracts from 2005 onwards, the half-income procedure (half of the earnings taxable) or the final withholding tax often applies.
+If the criteria for tax exemption are not met, or for contracts from 2005 onwards, the half-income method often applies (half of the returns are taxable) or the flat-rate withholding tax.

-Make the most of tax privileges for old contracts (before 2005)
+Make the most of tax privileges for legacy contracts (pre-2005)

-For contracts related to unit-linked pension insurance signed before 2005, special tax rules apply.
-These so-called old contracts often benefit from significant tax advantages upon payout.
-The exact conditions depend on the form of disbursement: lump sum or annuity.
+For contracts for unit-linked pension insurance taken out before 2005, special tax rules apply.
+These so-called legacy contracts often enjoy significant tax advantages when benefits are paid out.
+The exact conditions depend on the payout option: lump-sum payment or annuity.
 It is crucial to know the differences.
-Your private pension insurance can be optimised in this way.
+Your private pension insurance can thus be optimised.
 This knowledge helps you avoid financial disadvantages.

-Capital payouts from old contracts: Check conditions for tax exemption
+Capital payouts from legacy contracts: check the conditions for tax exemption

-Pension payments from old contracts: Understanding current legal situation and important rulings
+Pension payments from older contracts: Understanding the current legal position and important rulings

-For pension payments from old contracts, profit-share taxation was common for a long time.
-A judgment from the Federal Fiscal Court (BFH) in 2021 temporarily provided clarity.
-It stated that pensions from old contracts could be tax-free under certain conditions.
-This was applicable until the total pensions exceeded the accumulated capital.
-However, the Annual Tax Act 2024 may have changed this regulation again.
-It is likely that now the profit-share will be taxed again according to § 22 EStG.
-Our expert tip: In case of any uncertainties, definitely consult a tax advisor.
-This is particularly relevant if you are considering cancelling your private pension insurance to optimize taxes.
+For pension payments from older contracts, taxation on the taxable portion has long been common.
+A ruling by the Federal Fiscal Court (BFH) from 2021 briefly brought clarity here.
+It stated that pensions from older contracts can be tax-free under certain conditions.
+This applied until the total amount of the pensions exceeded the saved capital.
+However, the Annual Tax Act 2024 may have changed this rule again.
+It is likely that the taxable portion under Section 22 of the German Income Tax Act (EStG) is now taxable again.
+Our expert tip: if anything is unclear, be sure to consult a tax adviser.
+This is particularly relevant if you are considering cancelling your private pension insurance and optimising tax.

-Analyse the tax implications of failing to meet the criteria for tax exemption
+Analyse the tax implications if the criteria for tax exemption are not met

-What happens if your unit-linked pension insurance policy before 2005 does not meet the conditions for complete tax exemption?
-In this case, the returns from the policy become taxable.
-The returns are the difference between the payout and the contributions paid.
-The partial income method may apply.
-In this scenario, only half of the earnings are taxed at your personal income tax rate.
-This applies if the policy has run for at least twelve years and the payout occurs from the age of 60.
-An example calculation: With a return of 10,000 euros and a personal tax rate of thirty percent, the tax payable would be 1,500 euros (10,000 euros * 0.5 * 0.3).
+What happens if your unit-linked pension insurance taken out before 2005 does not meet the criteria for complete tax exemption?
+In this case, the returns from the contract are taxable.
+The returns are the difference between the payout and the contributions paid in.
+The half-income method may apply.
+In this case, only half of the returns are taxed at your personal income tax rate.
+This applies if the contract ran for at least twelve years and the payout is made from the age of 60.
+An example calculation: With EUR 10,000 in returns and a personal tax rate of thirty per cent, EUR 1,500 in tax would be due (EUR 10,000 * 0.5 * 0.3).
 Find out more about insurance and tax in general.

-Deduction of contributions during the accumulation phase: Examine options for existing contracts
+Contribution deduction during the savings phase: check options for existing contracts

-Could contributions to the unit-linked pension insurance (before 2005) be deducted for tax purposes?
+Could contributions to unit-linked pension insurance (before 2005) be deducted for tax purposes?
 Yes, under certain circumstances this was possible.
 Contributions could be claimed as special expenses.
-For this, the requirements according to § 10 para.
-1 no. 2 lit. b EStG (version 2004) had to be met.
+To do so, the requirements under § 10 Abs.
+1 Nr.
+2 lit. b EStG (2004 version) had to be met.
 This often included a minimum term of twelve years.
-In practice, however, the deduction was often limited by other pension expenses.
-Contributions to health and long-term care insurance, for example, took precedence.
-You can find details in your pension provision tax return.
+In practice, however, the deduction was often limited by other retirement provision expenses.
+Contributions to health and long-term care insurance took priority, for example.
+You can find details in your retirement provision tax return.

-Formulate practical recommendations for holders of existing contracts
+Formulate practical recommendations for holders of legacy contracts

-For holders of a unit-linked pension insurance policy completed before 2005, specific steps are required.
-These help to optimise your tax situation.
+For holders of a unit-linked pension policy taken out before 2005, there are specific steps to take.
+These help to optimise the tax situation.

 Here is a checklist for you:

-• Check the exact date your contract was completed.
+• Check the exact start date of your policy.

-• Review the contract term and the duration of premium payments.
+• Check the contract term and the duration of premium payments.

-• Find out about the amount of the agreed death benefit.
+• Find out the level of the agreed death benefit protection.

-• Weigh the pros and cons of a lump sum payment versus an annuity payment.
+• Weigh up the pros and cons of a lump-sum payment versus an annuity payment.

-• Have the tax implications of both options calculated.
+• Have the tax consequences of both options calculated.

-• Consider the current Annual Tax Act 2024 and its potential effects.
+• Take the current Annual Tax Act 2024 and its possible effects into account.

-Our expert tip: A thorough review of your documents is essential.
-In complex cases or uncertainties regarding unit-linked pension insurance tax before 2005, professional advice is invaluable.
-This helps you avoid costly mistakes and make the most of your capital life insurance.
-The right strategy secures financial benefits for you in retirement.
+Our expert tip: Careful review of your documents is essential.
+In complex cases or where there is uncertainty regarding the tax on unit-linked pension policies before 2005, professional advice is invaluable.
+This allows you to avoid costly mistakes and make optimal use of your endowment life insurance.
+The right strategy secures you financial advantages in retirement.

 Next steps: Have your individual situation assessed

 The tax treatment of your unit-linked pension insurance before 2005 is complex.
 Many individual factors play a role.
-Therefore, making a general statement is difficult.
+A blanket statement is therefore difficult.
 Do you still have questions about your unit-linked pension insurance?
-We at nextsure offer you an initial orientation.
+We at nextsure can provide you with initial guidance.
 An individual analysis of your situation is the next logical step.
-This way, you can ensure that you are taking full advantage of your old contract.
-Don't hesitate to contact us for a consultation.
+This is how you can ensure that you make full use of all the benefits of your existing contract.
+Do not hesitate to contact us for a consultation.

 FAQ

-How is a unit-linked pension insurance policy signed before 2005 taxed when the capital is paid out?
+How is a unit-linked pension insurance policy concluded before 2005 taxed when paid out as a lump sum?

-If the contract meets certain criteria (including a minimum term of twelve years, payment of contributions for at least five years, and possibly minimum death protection), the capital payout is generally completely tax-free.
-Otherwise, the income is taxed, possibly according to the half-income method.
+If the contract meets certain criteria (including a minimum term of twelve years, at least five years of contributions and, where applicable, minimum death benefit cover), the capital payout is generally completely tax-free.
+Otherwise, the returns are taxed, possibly under the half-income method.

-What are the tax implications for pension payments from a unit-linked pension insurance before 2005?
+What are the tax rules for annuity payments from a unit-linked pension insurance policy taken out before 2005?

-Originally, the yield share was taxed.
-A Federal Fiscal Court ruling from 2021 made it possible for pensions to be tax-free under the same conditions as tax-free capital payments (until the capital was exhausted).
-However, the Annual Tax Act 2024 likely changed this again, so it's probable that the taxation of the yield share applies once more.
-It is important to clarify this on a case-by-case basis.
+Originally, the income portion was taxed.
+A 2021 Federal Fiscal Court ruling made tax-free pensions possible under the same conditions as tax-free capital withdrawals (until the capital was exhausted).
+However, the 2024 Annual Tax Act has probably changed this again, so taxation of the income portion is likely to apply once more.
+Clarification on a case-by-case basis is important.

-What role does the date of contract conclusion play in taxation?
+What role does the date the contract is concluded play in taxation?

-The date of contract conclusion is crucial.
-For contracts concluded before the first of January 2005 (old contracts), potentially more favourable tax rules apply than for contracts concluded later, particularly the possibility of tax-free capital payouts.
+The date the contract was concluded is crucial.
+For contracts concluded before 1 January 2005 (existing contracts), potentially more favourable tax rules apply than for contracts concluded later, in particular the possibility of tax-free capital payouts.

-What is the half-income procedure and when does it apply to old contracts?
+What is the half-income method and when does it apply to existing contracts?

-Under the half-income procedure, only half of the capital gains are taxed at the personal income tax rate.
-It can apply to older contracts (before 2005) if the strict requirements for complete tax exemption are not met, but the conditions for the half-income procedure (a minimum term of twelve years, payout from the age of 60/62) are fulfilled.
+Under the half-income method, only half of capital income is taxed at the personal income tax rate.
+For older contracts (before 2005), it may apply if the strict conditions for complete tax exemption are not met, but the conditions for the half-income method (minimum term of twelve years, payout from age 60/62) are met.

-Do I need to declare my unit-linked pension insurance from before 2005 in my tax return?
+Do I have to declare my unit-linked pension insurance taken out before 2005 in my tax return?

-Yes, income from life and pension insurance must generally be declared in form KAP or form R (for pensions), even if they could be tax-free.
-In cases of uncertainty or to take advantage of choices (e.g., favourable tax treatment for half-income procedures), it is advisable to declare them and possibly seek advice from a tax advisor.
+Yes, income from life and annuity insurance policies must generally be declared in Schedule KAP or Schedule R (for pensions), even if it may be tax-free.
+If there is any uncertainty or if you wish to exercise optional choices (e.g. the more favourable tax assessment for the half-income method), it is advisable to declare it and, if necessary, seek advice from a tax adviser.

-Where can I find information about the tax treatment of my specific policy?
+Where can I find information on the tax treatment of my specific policy?

-You can find the detailed terms and the exact completion date in your original contract documents (insurance policy).
-For a current tax assessment, especially in light of new laws, you should consult a tax advisor or your insurance provider.
+You can find the detailed terms and the exact contract date in your original contract documents (policy certificate).
+For an up-to-date tax assessment, especially in light of new legislation, you should consult a tax adviser or your insurance provider.

 Subscribe to our newsletter